mumansky/px4_mavros_chrony/README.md

 ```

 # What this doesn't do (yet)?
-* Check for valid time sync
+* Check for valid time sync on the autopilot
-* Handle any kind of interruptions
+* Handle any kind of interruptions or disconnects
 * Handle no GPS startup or GPS loss situations